 Blood clotting and other related disorders

-Those who are trying to conceive, or are pregnant or breastfeeding should not take anabolic steroids.
+Those who are trying to conceive, or are pregnant or breastfeeding should not take these drugs

 People who use anabolic steroids may become psychologically and physically dependent on them.
 Each user has his own unique experience when using steroids and coming off the drugs.
 When a regular user stops using, he can exhibit signs of withdrawal that can be linked to addiction.
 Symptoms may include: